 But what are the relationships between farming and Romanticism, then and now?
 And what’s the best way to talk about them?
 Like plenty of contemporary research, mine’s wrestling with questions of terminology and methodology has also taken to the mat questions about Romanticism as a field and the literary humanities as a discipline.
 The causes of this self-reckoning are overdetermined, though, and include the humanities’ perennial introspection about its disciplinary status, economic inequality coupled with the neoliberalization of the university and its STEM-oriented funding, ecological catastrophe, and systemic injustice.
 My questioning, as a contingent scholar, is contingent on these questionings; I find myself dizzyingly caught up in what historian Andreas Malm calls “an endless cycle of turns—cultural, linguistic, affective, cognitive, performative, material, posthuman, nonhuman.”
 Yet regardless of the “turn,” most theories of late ostensibly afford engagements with “interdisciplinarity” and, if more subtly, with “foundationalism.”
 My essay examines “contingency” as the avatar of both engagements and of our disciplinary self-inquisition in these modes and at these times.

 What we often mean by “contingency” is something like “systemically dependent,” as in “this event was contingent on those events,” something like “precarious,” as in “contingent faculty,” something like “possible,” as in “contingency plan,” or some combination thereof: fortuitous chance, a butterfly effect, an accident rendered into an act.
 This meaning of contingency relies on rupture or change rather than continuity, succession rather than sequel, difference rather than similarity.
 It lends itself well to “Theory” in the sense of hypostatizing, systematizing, taxonomizing, and, however each turn may try to duck it, foundationalizing.
 When we blew up foundationalism in the 1960s, its shrapnel lodged in our collective body.
-Every “turn” is a scar tissue of Theory knotted around a necrotic foundationalism.
+Every “turn” is a scar tissue of theory knotted around a necrotic foundationalism.
 Anahid Nersessian puts her finger on some of them when she identifies the “materialisms manqué—monism, mechanism, physicalism, vitalism, Spinozism, Lucretianism—that have for some time now been presenting themselves as antidotes to the harms wrought” by the polysemy of poststructuralism.
 Likewise helping us specify Malm’s observation above, Fredric Jameson traces another foundationalism in how literary theorists’ “unconscious” is paradoxically “an enlargement of consciousness, a widening of the very concept of intention so as to catch these aberrant phenomena also in its net.”
 In response to the aforementioned overdetermined crises and the position of the humanities within them, Theory either seems to seek a new fundament or firmament, a new paradigm, whether it be the material, the unconscious, language, form, objects, ecology, or history, on which everything is contingent, or it gestures toward, at best attempts to dialogue with and at worst appropriates, expertise in other disciplines that may offer some such purchase, whether physics, mathematics, or philosophy.
 That is, we go in for some kind of foundationalism or interdisciplinarity.